blachlylab/dhtslib/README.md

 # Overview

-D bindings and convenience wrappers for [htslib](https://github.com/samtools/htslib), the most widely-used library for manipulation of high-throughput sequencing data.
+`dhtslib` provides D bindings, high-level abstractions, and some additional functionality for [htslib](https://github.com/samtools/htslib), the most widely-used library for manipulation of high-throughput sequencing data.

 # Installation